 Catherine Quayle MBACP

 Hello and welcome...
+If you are looking for help I am currently offering telephone or video call counselling during the Covid 19 social distancing measures.
+Half rate fees offered for all NHS workers.
 Whether you are seeking a counsellor for the first time, or returning to therapy, I understand that even finding the right therapist can be daunting, and you may well just need someone to hear and understand you, right now.
 It's going to be so important to feel comfortable and safe with the person you are sharing your feelings and experiences with, so our first session is your opportunity to meet me and ask any questions before you decide whether I am right for you.
 In the meantime, a little about how I work;